OSEMSAUCE/OSEM_SAUCE/README.md

 OSEM is about making the environmental field transparent.
 It's the *evidence* part of evidence based-reasoning.
 If thats what you're into than you're awesome👍️🌲️.

-Our primary task atm is making a f&&@ing huge repo of reforestation data.
+Our primary task atm is making a huge repo of reforestation data.
 Tree planting campaigns raise a lot of very good questions which we will answer using an open source database.

 OSEM is founded by former tree planting heavyweights so we're well-positioned to have a big impact here with your help.